rosettatype/hyperglot/README.md

 - `base` (required or use `inherit`): a string of space-separated characters or combinations of characters and combining marks that are required to represent the language in common texts.
 This typically maps to a standard alphabet or syllabary for the language or am approximation of thereof.
 In case the script used is bicameral, only lowercase versions of characters are provided with a few exceptions, e.g. the Turkish `İ`.
 - `auxiliary` (optional): a string of space-separated characters or combinations of characters and combining marks that are not part of the standard alphabet, but appear in very common loan words or in reference literature.
 Deprecated characters can be included here too, e.g. `ş ţ` for Romanian.
-- `numerals` (optional, defaults to `0123456789`): a string of numeric characters required for this language in this orthography.
 - `autonym` (optional): the name of the language in the language itself using this orthography.
 If missing, the `autonym` defined in the parent language entry is used.
 - `inherit` (required or use `base`): the code of a language to copy the `base` and `auxiliary` strings from.
 In case the language has multiple orthographies, the first one for the same script is used.
 - `script` (required): English name of the script, e.g. Latin, Arabic, Armenian, Cyrillic, Greek, Hebrew.